gomeeseeks/meeseeks-box-docs/content/creating-commands.md

       - "container-image:latest"
     auth_strategy: group
     allowed_groups: ["docker"]
+    help:
-    help: "Run the container-image docker image passing arguments in"
+      summary: "Run the container-image docker image passing arguments in"
+      args:
+      - "docker image to run"
+      - "arguments to pass to docker..."
 ```

 This will launch a container image every time the command in invoked.